Skip to main content

 Is La Maison de Celou good for solo dining?

 Nothing in the available data rules it out for solo diners.
-The €€ pricing keeps the commitment modest, and the village-restaurant format is generally more accommodating for solo guests than large tasting-menu destinations.
+The €€ pricing keeps the commitment modest, the village-restaurant format is generally more accommodating for solo guests than large tasting-menu destinations.
 If counter or bar seating matters to you, confirm availability directly when booking.

 What are alternatives to La Maison de Celou in Châteauneuf-de-Gadagne?